Skip to content

 Computing product match for each attribute#

-On a product, for each attribute, we compute a match score for each product.
+On a product, for each attribute, we compute a match score for each requirement.

-This matching might take into account the country and, maybe, some other data, for example for environmental impact.
+This matching could depend on the country and maybe other data, for example for environmental impact.

 See also: https://wiki.openfoodfacts.org/Product_Attributes